 So when you're looking into buying an investment property and therefore looking to raise finance from a bank I would recommend speaking to a mortgage broker or financial advisor to see what products are going to be best suited to you.
 We are not mortgage brokers and we don't offer advice based on your particular circumstances.
 If you speak to a broker they can give you the advice you need on what products will be best suited to you, as well as advise on other matters such as how much deposit you're going to need.

-You don’t necessarily need to just rely on what many perceive as the traditional way of buying property which is with mortgage finance.
+You don't necessarily need to just rely on what many perceive as the traditional way of buying a property which is with mortgage finance.
 There are plenty of other options.
-If you’re in a position where you can buy with cash, fantastic.
+If you're in a position where you can buy with cash, fantastic.
 You can also buy multiple properties with a single cash pot.
-There’s a link to this strategy as well as many others at the bottom of this page.

-4. Buying an Investment Property With a Joint Venture
+Buying an Investment Property with a Joint Venture

 You could also consider things like joint ventures.
 We've also covered how to raise finance from not just banks, but from other financial lenders, investors that may want to do joint ventures with you on a property if you were interested in that way of doing things.